Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 ### Prerequisites

 This guide assumes each of the following tools are installed locally.
 * [Docker](https://docs.docker.com/get-docker/) is used to run Kong and the supporting database locally.
-This guide has been tested with version `20.10.17`.
 * [curl](https://curl.se/) is used to send requests to the gateway.
 Most systems come with `curl` pre-installed.

 ### Steps